I offer education-focused and adventure-filled backpacking courses and trips. Since 2011 I have managed 228 trips with nearly 1,800 total clients.

 1. Learn to backpack, or backpack better

-We don’t offer “tours.”
-Instead, our program is designed for you to become and to feel more self-reliant in the wilderness.
+You can learn to backpack by reading blogs and books, watching YouTube, and going on trips of your own.
+But you will learn more and more efficiently with us.
 The learning begins months before we meet at the trailhead, with a mandatory 9-week online course during which you’ll research likely conditions, select gear, plan your meals, and create topographic maps.

 Once in the field, we help beginner backpackers develop core skills, like how to read a map, find great campsites, and protect food overnight.
 With more experienced groups, we focus on more advanced skills like how to navigate off-trail, cross swift creeks, and travel on spring snow.